Ingoma!:

 THE TEAM

-I Have a Drum is being jointly produced by the Woman Cultural Centre (Rwanda) and Volcano (Canada).
-It stars Rwandan writer, performer, and founder of Ingoma Nshya, Odile Gakire “Kiki” Katese and Canadian soprano and actor Ineza Mugisha.
-Joining them are the 11 women drummers of Ingoma Nshya.
+Ingoma!: A Revolution in Rhythm is being jointly produced by the Woman Cultural Centre (Rwanda) and Volcano (Canada).
+It is written by multiple award-winning Rwandan writer, performer, and founder of Ingoma Nshya, Odile Gakire “Kiki” Katese, with direction and co-creation by Canadian Theatre Director Ross Manson, and music composition by the women drummers of Ingoma Nshya.

 It is a follow-up to their previous collaboration and global hit, The Book of Life (Edinburgh International Festival, Spoleto USA Festival, Ubumuntu Festival Kigali; Canadian Stage Co.
 Toronto; and 6-city tour of the USA).